Measuring the distance between two or more points

 On a multibeam target echogram, you can store a distance measurement (made by the Tape measure tool) to a particular target on the echogram.
 The stored target property is called the manual target length and can be viewed on the Details dialog box and the Target Metadata window, and is exported from associated single target and target length echograms.

-To measure a target manually and store it's length:
+Measure a target manually and store its length

 1. View a multibeam target echogram.